kubernetes/minikube/site/content/en/docs/tutorials/kubernetes_101/module5.md

 echo NODE_PORT=$NODE_PORT
 ```

 Next, we'll do a `curl` to the exposed IP and port.
-Execute the command mulitple times:
+Execute the command multiple times:

 ```shell
 curl $(minikube ip):$NODE_PORT